Gexkill/sweng2/DD/src/index.md

 ##### Client-Server

-The application is strongly based on a Client-Server model, the clients being the taxi drivers mobile application and the physical client's mobile application ans webpage.
-The clients are thin clients.
-This architecture has been chosen for different reason.
-First of all for practical reasons.
-Indeed, having one unique server managing the taxi queues is the best way to ensure the integrity of our system.
-Having one unique server is also improving the maintenability of our system.
-The client-server model is also an evolutif one who let the systems has clients that can connect and disconnect at will without interfering in the systems operation.
-And finally, this model can also help improving the security in the sense that the clients only have conscience of our server and not about the other clients.
+The application is strongly based on a Client-Server communication model.
+The clients being the taxi drivers mobile application, the client's mobile application and client's web browsers.
+The clients are thin, thus to let the application run on low-resources devices.
+This approach has been chosen for different reasons:

+  - it's pratical.
+  - Data synchronization: there is only one application that mange the data.
+  - Having one unique server application improves the maintenability of our system.
+  - the application is indipendednt from the number of clients connected ( it can be scaled up ).
+  - improves the security between clients, that known only the server endpoint but not other clients.

 ## 2.8.Other design decisions